slaeryan/slaeryan.github.io/posts/falcon_zero.md

 It is available here: [https://github.com/slaeryan/FALCONSTRIKE](https://github.com/slaeryan/FALCONSTRIKE)

+## Demo
+Let's take a quick look at a demo of the _FalconZero Implant Generation Utility_ and then we shall get down to the technicalities.

+<script id="asciicast-xGZ7B6Vn2byMWniewydzQCEco" src="https://asciinema.org/a/xGZ7B6Vn2byMWniewydzQCEco.js" async></script>

 ## Introduction
 Ever since I completed my SLAE, I am completely enchanted by the power of shellcode.
 This feeling was only augmented when I heard a podcast by the wonderful guys at FireEye's Mandiant Red Team where they advocated the usage of shellcode in red teaming engagements for it's flexibility and it's ability to evade AV/EDRs among other things.